 There are several large dams on the Tagus creating huge lakes that are a vital source of agricultural irrigation, as well as drinking water for Madrid and Toledo.
 A significant amount is also siphoned off from dams on the upper Tagus to the Segura river basin to water the south east.

-Despite the length of the Tagus, Toledo is the only sizeable town that stands on it, primarily because for much of its course it has very steep banks and runs through arid, difficult land.
+Despite the length of the Tagus, Toledo is the only sizeable town that stands on it in Spain (in Portugal, it passes through Lisbon), primarily because for much of its course it has very steep banks and runs through arid, difficult land.

 From the Tablas de Daimiel the Guadiana moves sluggishly westward through Castilla-La Mancha and Extremadura.
 At Badajoz it turns south, forms part of the border with Portugal, then moves entirely into Portugal only to return as a border line before entering the Atlantic at the town of Ayamonte.